 - Bald eagles are known to grab the sea otter pups from the water surface.

-- Great white shark is the primary predator of sea otters in California.
+- The great white shark is the primary predator of sea otters in California.

 - Coyotes and bears are the major land predators of the sea otters and attack their pups.